“Why do I have to read aloud? I hate reading aloud!” -a struggling 6th grade reader

-Reading Pals are a favorite activity of my 6th graders.
-Every other week my 6th graders meet their first grade reading buddies in the cafeteria in order to share stories.
-My 6th graders bring two books to read aloud, and their first grade buddies would bring their own book bags/boxes to share stories from.
+Reading Buddies became a favorite activity for my 6th graders.
+Every other week, my 6th graders met their first grade reading buddies in the cafeteria in order to share stories.
+My 6th graders would bring two books to read aloud, and their first grade buddies would bring their own book bags/boxes to share stories from.
 The 30-minute time slot flies.
 Not only are all students reading or listening to reading, but they are positively engaged with one another.

 While we incorporate some additional story element work and activities, this is a time slot all 6th graders and 1st graders look forward to twice a month.
 In addition, there is so much to be said for the relationships being formed between older and younger learners.
-Reading Pals not only impact fluency, but also enhance the school environment encouraging our work together as a community of learners.
+Reading Pals not only improves fluency through practice, but it also creates an environment of teamwork and encouragement throughout our community of learners.

 Tip #4: Choral Reading

-Poetry is something my students come to 6th grade not enjoying.
-They have had exposure to poetry, but seem to want to avoid all aspects of the genre.
+Poetry is typically not something my 6th grade students looked forward to studying.
 One way we navigate poetry is through choral reading.
-Choral reading can be done with any text, but works especially well with poems.
+Choral reading can be done with any text, but it works especially well with poems.
 Choral reading is reading a text in unison as a whole group.
 When we choral read, strong readers and less confident readers blend in together as we navigate unfamiliar text.
-I find that it helps my students to build fluency, confidence, and motivation to tackle text independently.
+I find that it helps my students build fluency, confidence, and motivation to tackle text independently.